sympy/sympy/doc/src/explanation/best-practices.md

-- **Return a Piecewise result.** If the result of a function depends on an inequality or other boolean condition, you can use {class}`~.Piecewise` to return a result that applies to both possibilities symbolically.
+- **Return a Piecewise result.** If the result of a function depends on an inequality or other boolean condition, you can use {class}`~.Piecewise` to return a result that represents both possibilities symbolically.
 This is generally preferred when possible, as it offers the most flexibility.
 This is because the result is represented symbolically, meaning, for instance, one can later substitute specific values for the symbols and it will